chriswayg/hackintosh-opencore/Gigabyte-B460-M-Aorus-Pro/README.md

 ### Misc - Security

-Hide EFI and external in boot menu.
+Hide EFI and external from boot menu.
 We do not want to show Windows either, as it should be booted via BIOS or using the rEFInd Boot Manager.

 - `ScanPolicy 983299`